cloudpilot-emu/cloudpilot-emu/doc/networking.md

 store" (instead of automatic selection) and select "Trusted Root Certification Authorities".
 Complete the wizard to install the certificate.

-If you accidentially install the certificate to the wrong store (or want to remove it) launch "certmgr.msc" from the execute dialog in order to manage your installed certificates.
+If you accidentally install the certificate to the wrong store (or want to remove it) launch "certmgr.msc" from the execute dialog in order to manage your installed certificates.

 ### MacOS